-Implied volatility is one of the most important concepts for option traders to understand because it can help you determine the likelihood of a stock reaching a specific price by a certain time.
+Implied volatility is one of the most important concepts for options traders to understand because it can help you determine the likelihood of a stock reaching a specific price by a certain time.
 It can also help show how volatile the market might be in the future.

-Option traders borrow from the Greeks.
+4. Options traders borrow from the Greeks.

-Although these handy Greek references can help explain the various factors driving movement in option pricing and can collectively indicate how the marketplace expects an option’s price to change, the values are theoretical in nature.
+Although these handy Greek references can help explain the various factors driving movement in options pricing and can collectively indicate how the marketplace expects an option’s price to change, the values are theoretical in nature.
 In other words, there is never a 100% guarantee that these forecasts will be correct.

-Option trading starts with your financial goals.
+5. Options trading starts with your financial goals.